Li-Heng-LH/JavaProfessionalWorkOut/advanced-class-design/README.md

 &nbsp;

 ### Virtual Method Invocation ###
-* Call a method based on the actual type at runtime, instead of variable type at compile time.
+* Call a method based on the actual currencyType at runtime, instead of variable currencyType at compile time.
-* But for instance variables, actual type at runtime is not considered.
+* But for instance variables, actual currencyType at runtime is not considered.

 &nbsp;